First impressions are everything. But not just on others, on ourselves as well.

 Spend a little time trimming and weeding if your front yard is beginning to feel like a jungle.
 A well-manicured front exterior feels orderly and welcoming.
 Choose low maintenance bushes, ornamental grasses and plants that provide lush greenery.

 Shiny and elegant hardware can make even the plainest door look beautiful and intriguing.

 Update your numbers to match the style of your home and do a little DIY project to make them stand out.
 There are so many good examples to give you inspiration, like these ones.

 If yours is tattered, dirty or worn, replacing it will instantly perk up the entrance and your mood when you enter the house.

 10. Add a bench or chair.

 Adding a very simple bench or chair to the front steps, porch or lawn close to your walkway or meandering path gives you a little nudge to stop, sit and enjoy your surroundings.
 It not only adds to the curb appeal but also to a calm and present state of mind.

-Yes, you may be in for a weekend of work, but it's time (yet very little, if any, money) well spent to amp up your curb appeal and bring simplicity and happiness front and centre to your home and life.
+Yes, you may be in for a weekend of work, but it's time well spent to amp up your curb appeal and bring simplicity and happiness front and centre to your home and life.
 Make sure to complete these tasks and not let them linger half finished - you don't want to have that feeling of distraction and anguish every time you arrive home and see the work that's still hanging over your head.
 Focus on this one area, and see the difference it will make in your whole life.

 For more simple ideas on how to boost your curb appeal, check out my Pinterest board.